OmarMalla/ABB-IRB1410/README.md

 # ABB-IRB1410-DH
-IRB1410 Simulation using the DH Apporach based on the simplified model.
+An accurate simplified model for ABB IRB1410.
-The model is compared to the vlaues from IRB1410 Studio.
+The model uses the DH Apporach based on a simplified yet accurate model and is compared to the actual robot's model in ABB's Robot Studio.

 Created as part of:
 Malla, O. and Shanmugavel, M. (2024),